 This visa is designed to allow residents of nations with fewer immigrants to the United States to apply for a Green Card lottery.
 These applications are usually submitted late in the year, around November.
 Once submitted, applicants must wait for the U.S State Department to process applications.

 Once processing is completed, applicants are notified of the results.
 The time of the process can vary and is decided by the State Department.
 Applicants should frequently check the State Department website for any change in the status of their application.
 Decisions are usually made a half year after the end of the application period.
 Again, none of these times are guaranteed, so applicants should continuously monitor their application.

 If you are selected, you must complete all of the Diversity Visa application process requirements.
 This means completing paperwork and providing various supporting documents, adding a few months to the process.
 Once this step is completed, you must wait for the U.S Embassy to review your visa request.
-The process, from initial lottery process to immigration, will take about 2 years.
+The process, from the initial lottery process to immigration, will take about 2 years.